kyleormsby/ProjectProjectWebsite/_posts/2017-07-10-level-sets.md

   file_type: image
 ---

 Level sets, the gradient, and gradient flow are methods of extracting specific features of a surface.
 You've heard of level sets and the gradient in vector calculus class – level sets show slices of a surface and the gradient shows a sort of 2D "slope" of a surface.
 These measurements are useful on their own, but they hint at something else, something more abstract.
-The gradient vectors are perpendicular to the level sets, so will always be in the direction of the "slope" of a point toward another point on another level set.
+The gradient vectors are perpendicular to the level sets, so will always be in the direction of the "slope" of a point toward a point on a level set.
 But how would you represent that?
 The answer is the concept of <em>gradient flow</em>.
 Read more to learn about how these three standard measurements fit together to <em>flow</em> along a surface, much like a liquid or rolling object.

 ## Level Sets